Jaza/ExcelServiceProvider/README.md

 ## Installation

-1  Add to the 'requite' section of composer.json:
+1  Add to the 'require' section of composer.json:

 ```
     "require" : {